jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 $ export YOURMOOD="Not Confused"
 ```

-> Global bash configs are stored at `/etc/profile` and each user has her own config at `~/.profile` & `~/.bash\_profile` & `~/.bash\_logout`.
+> Global bash configs are stored at `/etc/profile` and each user has her config at `~/.profile` & `~/.bash\_profile` & `~/.bash\_logout`.
 If you need a permanent change, add your configs to these.

 ## Path
 When you issue a command, bash will run if it's an internal bash command.
-Otherwise, bash will go and check the `PATH` variables one by one and will try to find it there.
+Otherwise, bash will go and check the `PATH` variables one by one and will try to find them there.
 If not, it will give you an error.
 If you want to run something on a specific path, you have to exclusively describe the location:

 ```text
 $ echo $PATH
 /home/jadi/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games
 ```

 But what happens if I try to run `tar`?
-Let's check with `which`, `type` and `whereis` commands:
+Let's check with `which`, `type`, and `whereis` commands:

 ```
 jadi@funlife:~$ which tar